Intercultural Shamanism Workshop

 • First and foremost, Don and Sandy are life-long learners --- they are also long-time healers, herbalists, consultants and educators who have trained with native Elder, Dr. Ellen White, O.B.C. & O.O.C for over 30 years.

-• They have counselled countless clients and taught hundreds of students through their program called The Healing Journey.
+• They have counseled countless clients and taught hundreds of students through their program called The Healing Journey.

 • They developed and facilitated a 6-month long series of Shamanic weekend workshops, as well as teaching many other related classes and workshops both privately and through universities & colleges.